On the mixed-model analysis of covariance in cluster-randomized trials: Introduction

+In this article, we first prove that the mixed-model unadjusted, ANCOVA1, and {ANCOVA2} estimators for the average treatment effect are all robust to arbitrary working model misspecification under certain regularity conditions.
+We further show that the model-based variance estimator for mixed-model ANCOVA1 remains consistent under arbitrary model misspecification under equal randomization.
+These insights significantly expand the results developed in \citet{wang2019analysis} from individually-randomized trials to CRTs, and justify the credibility of routinely-used mixed models in analyzing CRTs.
+In addition, we extend our discussions to accommodate stratified randomization.

-In addition to the robustness property, we also assess the efficiency of the mixed-model ANCOVA estimator and contribute a surprising result that covariate adjustment by the mixed-model ANCOVA may \textit{not} always increase precision of the average treatment effect estimator, even under equal randomization.
-This result is in sharp contrast to findings for individually-randomized trials where, asymptotically, covariate adjustment by ANCOVA leads to no loss in precision \citep{YangTsiatis2001, Tsiatis2008}.
-Somewhat counter-intuitively, we further demonstrate that, assuming equal randomization and constant cluster sizes, when covariate adjustment by the mixed-model ANCOVA estimator leads to precision gain, such a precision improvement does not exceed that from covariate adjustment by a cluster-level ANCOVA model, namely, ANCOVA on cluster-level means aggregated from individual-level outcomes.
-These new insights are further demonstrated by a simulation study and analysis of three real CRTs.
+{In addition to the robustness property, we also provide a comprehensive examination of the precision of mixed models.
+First, we contribute a surprising result that covariate adjustment by the mixed-model ANCOVA1 or ANCOVA2 may \textit{not} always increase the precision of the average treatment effect estimator, even under equal randomization.
+This result is in sharp contrast to findings for cluster-summary-based methods where covariate adjustment by ANCOVA2 leads to no loss in precision.
+Second, we show that accounting for the intracluster correlation by a simple random intercept in mixed-model ANCOVA1 or ANCOVA2 may \textit{not} always increase precision either.
+Assuming constant cluster sizes, individual-level ANCOVA1 or ANCOVA2 may even lead to greater precision gain than mixed-model ANCOVA1 or ANCOVA2 when adjusting for the same set of covariates.
+Third, we further demonstrate that, with equal cluster sizes, when covariate adjustment by the mixed-model ANCOVA1 or ANCOVA2 estimator leads to precision gain, the precision improvement does not exceed that from covariate adjustment by a cluster-level ANCOVA1 or ANCOVA2 estimator.
+In Figure~\ref{fig:summary-precision-comparison} of Section~\ref{sec: precision}, we provide a full summary of precision comparisons among different covariate-adjusted methods in Table~\ref{tab:1} under the constant cluster size assumption.
+When the cluster sizes vary, the situation becomes more complex.
+Compared to other methods, mixed models can be either more or less precise since they depend on the true outcome distribution, correlation structure, prognostic values of covariates, and the degree of cluster size variation.}